OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 Did you know you can sort and filter all of the variables grids?
 Click the column heading to sort, or the filter icon to filter the variable grid.
 :::

-## Write the variables to the deployment log
+## Write the variables to the deployment log {#DebugproblemswithOctopusvariables-Writethevariablestothedeploymentlog}

 This will log the variables available at the beginning of each step in the deployment as Verbose messages.